 - Applications are accepted each semester: summer, fall and spring; with program completion in four semesters.

 - Students attend as a flex cohort, enrolling in two content courses (3 credit hours per) each semester; and a K12 Practicum hybrid course (3 credit hours per) in the first and fourth semesters.

-- Classes offered in evening to accommodate educators.
+- All courses are offered in the evening hours (class start time is 4:30 p.m.) to accommodate working educators.

 - Classes are scheduled one night per week in the fall and spring semesters and two nights per week in the summer semester block (8 weeks).

 - Classes will be held on the University of Utah Campus.

 - Courses are designed using a problem based learning approach – with an expectation of learning through practice (within schools and districts)

 Option for Teacher Leadership M.Ed. graduates to complete K12 Administrative /Supervisory License

 Students who have successfully completed the Teacher Leadership M.Ed. program at the University of Utah and have a current Utah professional educator license may choose to re-apply (within 3 years of graduation) to the ELP department to complete requirements for K12 Administrative Licensure.

 Complete the remaining six courses (+ practicum hours) of required administrative